Samitbmtl/ITERF/README.md

 # ITERF
 The ITERF package provides methods for estimating treatment effects in two scenarios: (1) survival outcomes with right-censoring and a binary treatment, and (2) continuous outcomes with a continuous treatment.
 All methods are based on random forests, where trees are constructed using splitting rules that aim to maximize the heterogeneity of the estimated treatment effect.

+The four functions to build random forests are:
+- HETMaxQuad: Random forest to estimate the maximum treatment effect with a continuous treatment and a continuous response.
+It is based on trees using a split rule that seeks to increase the heterogeneity of the maximum treatment effect.

+- HET: Random forest to estimate the slope of the treatment curve with a continuous treatment and a continuous response.
+It is based on trees using a split rule that seeks to increase the heterogeneity of the slope.

+- CMB: Random forest to estimate the slope of the treatment curve with a continuous treatment and a continuous response.
+It is based on a CART type MOdel Based recursive partitioning (MOB) algorithm.

+- HETSurv: Random forest to estimate the CATE (conditional average treatment effect) for survival data with a binary treatment.
+It is based on trees using a split rule that seeks to increase the heterogeneity of the CATE.

 # Authors
 This package is mainly written and maintained by *Sami Tabib (<sami.tabib@hec.ca>)*. *Denis Larocque (<denis.larocque@hec.ca>)* contributed to the development.
 Since ITERF uses part of the code of the randomForestSRC package,  we acknowledge the contribution of the two authors of randomForestSRC, *Hemant Ishwaran* and *Udaya B. Kogalur*.